Introduction: My First Café Review in Seoul

 Comparing the First and Second Floors

-• First floor: Brighter, more energy, closer to the counter and main activity.
+- First floor: Brighter, more energy, closer to the counter.

 How Book Browsing Works at Café COMMA

-Here’s how the book system works at this book-themed café in Seoul:
+Here’s how the book system works at this café near me to study:

 There’s even a search computer on the second floor to help you find specific titles.